 As AI expands its footprint in the business world, new jobs will emerge that require AI expertise.
-In fact, the responsibilities of working with AI are already creating new roles, such as the Prompt Engineers working with ChatGPT, the Business Intelligence Developers working on AI analytics dashboards and the AI-savvy digital marketers deploying the technology to segment email audiences and optimize ad strategies.
+In fact, the responsibilities of working with AI are already creating new roles, such as the Prompt Engineers working with ChatGPT, the Business Intelligence Developers working on AI analytics dashboards and the AI-savvy digital marketers deploying the technology to segment email audiences and optimise ad strategies.

-When it comes to scaling a business, AI can not only improve workers’ output by automating routine tasks, but it can also analyze data and deliver insights that help a business grow resources efficiently.
+When it comes to scaling a business, AI can not only improve workers’ output by automating routine tasks, but it can also analyse data and deliver insights that help a business grow resources efficiently.

-Manufacturers, for example, can use AI to analyze sensor-collected data so they can better understand their machinery and forecast when it will fail.
+Manufacturers, for example, can use AI to analyse sensor-collected data so they can better understand their machinery and forecast when it will fail.
 They can then apply predictive maintenance strategies to help the machinery last longer and cost their business less.
 Businesses of all types can use AI to help them calculate optimal prices for their products based on customer buying histories, competitor prices and other information.

 Leveraging the benefits of AI in business

-As AI continues to develop, businesses of all sizes can follow their lead and realize similar benefits by incorporating AI-powered solutions into their operations.
+As AI continues to develop, businesses of all sizes can follow their lead and realise similar benefits by incorporating AI-powered solutions into their operations.
 Applications for ChatGPT in business, for example, include everyday tasks in marketing and content creation, customer service, research and more.
-So while AI may be a complex and rapidly evolving field, businesses can already leverage AI technology to execute many tasks and realize new efficiencies.
+So while AI may be a complex and rapidly evolving field, businesses can already leverage AI technology to execute many tasks and realise new efficiencies.

 Contact our sales team to learn more about how Square could help your business.